blockhackersio/paypunk/docs/PRD.md

 ### Architecture

 - **Three-process model** — `keypunkd` (key daemon), `paypunkd` (app daemon), `paypunk` (CLI/TUI).
+Both daemons are library crates launched via the `paypunk` CLI binary.
 Process separation from v1 enforces the security boundary — neither the CLI nor the application daemon ever hold key material.
-- **Key isolation** — The KeyActor (in keypunkd) must never expose raw private keys.
+- **Key isolation** — The `Keypunkd` actor (in keypunkd) must never expose raw private keys.
 It accepts sign/prove requests and returns only results (signatures, protocol proofs).
 The password is required on each `AuthorizeArtifact` and `ExportViewingKey` call — there is no long-lived unlocked session. keypunkd is designed to run as a separate system user (deployment concern, not enforced by the code).
-- **IPC** — A tactix actor wrapping Unix domain sockets with postcard serialization.
-The message types are the IPC contract — the same protocol regardless of whether actors are in-process or cross-process.
-Includes X25519-based per-message authentication (see ADR-001).
+- **IPC** — A tactix actor wrapping Unix domain sockets.
+The ipc crate carries opaque byte payloads with X25519-based per-message authentication (see ADR-001).
+Postcard serialization is performed by the callers (paypunkd, keypunkd, api), not by the ipc crate itself.
 - **Structured logging** — `tracing` crate with env-filter support.
 Info-level for operations, debug for scan details, warn/error for failures.

 ### Crate Layout

-- **`types`** (library) — Chain-agnostic domain types (`Address`, `Amount`, `Balance`, `Transfer`, etc.).
+- **`types`** (library) — Chain-agnostic domain types (`Address`, `Amount`, `Balance`, `Transfer`, `Intent`, `Protocol`/`SignerProtocol` traits, etc.).
 No chain-specific logic.
 - **`api`** (library) — Chain-agnostic public API.
-Accepts asset type to dispatch to the correct chain backend.
+Dispatches to the correct chain backend by `ProtocolId`.
 Hides IPC/tactix details.
 CLI and TUI depend on this.
-- **`paypunkd`** (binary) — App daemon.
-Hosts WalletActor, usecases, service orchestration, chain backend injection.
+- **`paypunkd`** (library, launched via CLI) — App daemon.
+Hosts `Paypunkd` actor, usecases, service orchestration, chain backend injection.
-- **`keypunkd`** (binary) — Key daemon.
-Hosts KeyActor.
+- **`keypunkd`** (library, launched via CLI) — Key daemon.
+Hosts `Keypunkd` actor.
 Seed generation, signing, proving.
-Runs as separate system user.
+Designed to run as separate system user.
 - **`ipc`** (library) — Tactix actor sender for interprocess communication.
+Carries opaque byte payloads with X25519 per-message auth.
 Used by api, paypunkd, and keypunkd.
 - **`protocols/{zcash,ethereum}`** — Chain-specific implementations.
 Each implements the `Protocol` and `SignerProtocol` traits from `paypunk-types`.
 - **`tui`** — Ratatui screens and widgets.
+Library crate consumed by CLI, also builds as standalone binary.
 Reusable by future Tauri desktop app.
-- **`cli`** (binary) — Links `api` and (future) `tui`.
+- **`cli`** (binary) — Links `api` and `tui`.
 Runs in CLI mode (single command) or TUI mode (interactive session).
+Also launches daemons via subcommands.

 ### Passphrase Input

-- Support interactive CLI prompt and environment variable for non-interactive/scripted/agent usage.
+- Currently supports `--password` CLI flag only.
+Interactive prompt, environment variable, and secrets file support are planned but not yet implemented.

 ### Configuration

 - Data directory (default `~/.local/share/paypunk/`)
-- LSP endpoint list (with defaults)
+- LSP endpoint / lightwalletd host (with defaults per network)
 - Secrets file path (for agent mode) — planned, not yet implemented

 ## Out of Scope